dmccolly/idaho-broadcasting-foundation/README.md

 Netlify CMS is bundled in the `public/admin` directory.
 Visit `/admin/` on your deployed site to log in and manage content.
 All other duplicate admin folders have been removed.

+The legacy dashboard with tools like VoxPro Player and Management is still available at `/admin.html`.